Origin Story

 Chapter I

 Long before our salt is harvested, it travels.
-Cold, mineral-dense currents rise from nearly one kilometer beneath the Pacific surface, sweeping northward along the western edge of Baja California.
+Cold, mineral-dense currents sweep northward along the western edge of Baja California, carrying a near-perfect mineral signature shaped by geology and time.

-"The lagoon is the only place I have ever known where the world goes truly quiet."— Field harvester, 37 years on site
+"The lagoon is the only place I have ever known where the world goes truly quiet."— Baja California

 Chapter II